List of ships of the United States Army

+Section 3062, Title 10, U.S. Code, states that the Army includes "land combat and service forces and such aviation and water transport as may be organic therein."

+Army water transport capabilities include operation of fixed port facilities, construction and emplacement of temporary ports, operation of a variety of logistics watercraft (including transport vessels, lighterage, harbor and ocean-capable tug boats), plus port clearance capabilities.

-During World War II the U.S. Army operated approximately 127,800 watercraft of various types.
-Those included large troop and cargo transport ships that were Army-owned hulls, vessels allocated by the War Shipping Administration, bareboat charters and time charters.
-In addition to the transports the Army fleet included specialized types.
-Those, included vessels not related to transport such as mine vessels and waterway or port maintenance ships and other service craft.
-The numbers below give an idea of the scope of that Army maritime operation:
+During World War II, the U.S. Army operated about 127,800 watercraft of various types.
+Those included large troop and cargo transport ships that were Army-owned hulls, vessels allocated by the War Shipping Administration, bareboat charters, and time charters.
+In addition to the transports, the Army fleet included specialized types.
+Those included vessels not related to transport such as mine warfare vessels, waterway or port maintenance ships, and other service craft.